Hennessy: Marketing

 Hennessy holds the largest collection of cognac eaux-de-vie in the world, with more than 470,000 casks in its cellars.
 Through a process of blending and maturation of varying lengths, it makes several distinct gradings of cognac.
 As well as its V.S and V.S.O.P. gradings, which make up the majority of its sales, Hennessy is known for expensive specialist cognacs, some of which are still blended by the Fillioux family.

 Limited editions of Hennessy can contain more than one hundred different eaux-de-vie, some of which can be centuries old; they are traditionally accompanied with luxurious trimmings such as custom-made boxes and hand-blown carafes.
-A bottle of Richard Hennessy, for example, is priced at around USD$7,000, and comes in a Baccarat crystal decanter with matching glasses, a fusil, and a tray, all designed by the architect Daniel Libeskind.
+A bottle of Richard Hennessy, for example, is priced at around US$7,000, and comes in a Baccarat crystal decanter with matching glasses, a fusil, and a tray, all designed by the architect Daniel Libeskind.

 Since 2009, Hennessy has released a number of collectible editions to mark anniversaries, special occasions, or collaborations with artists, designers and organisations, such as the NBA.
 It has collaborated with Zhang Enli, Les Twins, Refik Anadol, Kaws and Marc Newson among others.

 Hennessy is also used as an ingredient in cocktails and mixed drinks, and is commonly served in nightclubs and bars.
 The company has launched a number of new products aimed at this on-premises market, including Pure White, Hennessy Black and Fine de Cognac, and promoted them accordingly.
-The rapper Nas has acted as a brand ambassador for the brand.
+The rapper Nas has worked as a brand ambassador for the brand.

 Hennessy has a substantial consumer base among African Americans, who drink the majority of the cognac consumed in the United States.
 Accordingly, the brand has also marketed itself with initiatives around black entrepreneurship and Black History Month.